AlohaHealth/riot-web/ALOHA.md

     │   └── img                          # images
     |       └── logo.png                 # The app picks this up

-2. Add this new tenant's theme in `webpack.congig.js`
+2. Add this new tenant's theme in `webpack.congig.js`, eventhough the actual theme for all components are still in `matrix-react-sdk`, see the 'theme' path in the below example.

 Example: